 The route takes you through Fort Mason, then you join the bike path that runs all along the waterfront almost to the bridge.
 There’s a nice, long flat run past the San Francisco Marina and Crissy Field.

 Then the route turns left and goes up to the trail leading to the Golden Gate Bridge.

 It’s not that well-marked here.
 You’ll find the route behind the Warming Hut at the end of Crissy Field.
 Take the left turn and go up another steep hill (aptly-named Long Avenue).
 There are a couple of small signs at the turn telling you you’re headed for the bridge.

 3:30 pm to dark, west sidewalk.

 Daylight to dark (all day, in other words), west sidewalk.

-Tips for biking crossing the bridge.
+Tips for biking across the Golden Gate Bridge.